4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: -completeness of 4-uniform Maker-Breaker games

 Pairings will also be key to our proof that regular play is optimal.
 A tricky aspect of hardness reductions for Maker-Breaker games is that, though it is easy to force Breaker's moves using short-term Maker threats, it is more difficult to constrain Maker's moves.
-Our construction is designed so that, as soon as Maker deviates from regular play, Breaker can punish her by playing a move after which the updated hypergraph admits a pairing.
+Our construction is designed so that, in all nontrivial cases where Maker deviates from regular play, Breaker can punish her by playing a move after which the updated hypergraph admits a pairing.
 To exhibit this pairing, the idea is to find a pairing in each (updated) gadget, and take the union of all these.
 Mind that this does not work if some junction vertex is paired with different vertices in the two gadgets it appears in.
 For this reason, we introduce the following definitions.
 A pair of vertices is called {\em clean} if it is a junction pair or if both its vertices are interior vertices of the same gadget, otherwise it is called {\em mixed}.
 A pairing is deemed {\em clean} if all its pairs are clean.
-Clean pairings of (updated) gadgets interlock nicely like puzzle pieces.
+Clean pairings of (updated) gadgets are compatible with each other, with the junction pairs stapling them together to form a global pairing.
 Whenever Maker violates regular play by picking a junction vertex $p$, we use its twin $q$ in the pairing of the gadget in which $\{p,q\}$ is an input pair, while we manage without $p$ and $q$ in the pairing of the gadget in which $\{p,q\}$ is an output pair.
 This is illustrated in Figure \ref{fig:example3}.